-Did you know that England is actually producing it’s own sparkling wine now?
+Did you know that England is actually producing its own sparkling wine now?
 Oh yeah, that’s a thing.
-And for hundreds of years, England has been one of the largest importers of Champagne with over 30 million bottles imported to the UK in 2013.
+And for hundreds of years, England has been one of the largest importers of Champagne with more than 30 million bottles imported to the UK in 2013.
 But in recent years the Brits have been making their own sparkling.
-It’s good too!
+It’s good too (really)!
 Some of the producers (like Chapel Downs, Camel Valley, Hush Heath, Lyme Bay, Nyetimber, Sixteen Ridges and Digby) are even making sparkling wines that rival Champagne.
-The only issue is – they aren’t Champagne.
+The only issue is — they aren’t Champagne.

 To understand English sparkling and Champagne, we first have to talk about climate.

 When comparing southern England and the French region of Champagne, it is easy to see how similar the climates are.
 Southern England is generally a few degrees warmer in the winter and Champagne slightly cooler in the summer.
 They are both geographically fairly north, close to the water and have rolling hills.
 It also rains a lot in both places, which brings us to the importance of soil.

 While England and Champagne don’t have exactly the same soils, they do have very common traits, the most important being that they both quickly drain water, meaning the soil is less moist.
 Champagne has more limestone and chalk while England has more greensand and clay, with a bit of the same chalk that Champagne enjoys.